stefanolaru/diffhub/README.md

 The Serverless framework creates a Lambda function that attempts to load the configured websites.

-The Lambda function is triggered via a CloudWatch rule every 5 minutes
+The Lambda function is triggered via a EventBridge event rule every 5 minutes